 The Department of Medical Engineering undergraduate program will prepare students, within a few years of graduation, to:

-1. To develop into successful, ethical biomedical engineers, healthcare professionals, or other related practitioners guided by an interdisciplinary curriculum, extracurricular activities and targeted internship experiences.
+1. Develop into successful and ethical biomedical engineers, healthcare professionals, or other related practitioners;

 Expected Student Outcomes for Biomedical Engineering Undergraduate Major

 The graduates of the B.S. degree in Biomedical Engineering at USF will demonstrate that they have:

 1. An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics